 Review mining is another way to better understand your customers and generate ideas for white paper topics.
 Monitor what people are saying on software review sites such as Capterra and G2, or wherever your SaaS is featured.
 You don’t have to limit yourself to your own customers, either.
 Look at reviews for your competitors’ products, or similar products and services, and use them to brainstorm ideas.

-2. Listen actively on social media
+2. Discover white paper topics by listening actively on social media